GSteve-Paul/Exact/README.md

 ## License

 Exact is licensed under the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html).
 If this would hinder your intended usage, please get in touch via jodevriendt.com/contact.

+## Benchmarks

+The current set of benchmarks which is used to assess performance is available [here](https://gitlab.com/JoD/exact-benchmarks).

 ## Citations